carpentries-incubator/reproducible-publications-quarto/_episodes/01-Project-Setup-Organization/01-introduction.md

 Another great advantage of using RStudio for your R project is that the platform integrates with the version control system [git](https://git-scm.com/) and code repository service [GitHub](https://github.com).
 Once you connect RStudio with a repository on GitHub (remote) you can bring its content to your local machine, update it and share changes in a streamlined way.
 In git jargon, it means it enables you to `push` and `pull` commits to GitHub, allowing more seamless collaboration and more effective version control.
 RStudio also provides tools to render documents (html, pdf, ...) directly from Rmarkdown and Quarto notebooks, and directly connects with [Rpubs](https://rpubs.com/) and [Quarto Pub](https://quartopub.com/) for easy R project web publishing.

-## Quarto advantages for your reproduciblity
+## Quarto advantages for your reproducibility

-We will talk more about what is Quarto in the next episode, but in a nutshell quarto documents enable you to blend your analysis and the story  associated with it by mixing text (using the markdown syntax) and code that is executable.
-You can render those documents in various formats (html, docx, ...) binding documentation, code, and outputs such as figures.
-It is a great vector for reproducibility as it make it easy to update your results according to new information.
+We will talk more about what Quarto is in the next episode, but in a nutshell, quarto documents enable you to blend your analysis and the story  associated with it by mixing text (using the markdown syntax) and code that is executable.
+You can render those documents in various formats (html, docx, ...), binding documentation, code, and outputs such as figures.
+It is a great vector for reproducibility as it makes it easy to update your results according to new information.
 For example if you find new data, you can re-render the quarto with the new data and the plots and other outputs computed will update accordingly.

 > ## Why it is called Quarto?
 >